 The institute contributes to keeping Switzerland at the forefront of innovation by fostering progress in biological research and enhancing health.

-SIB in figures (2015):
+SIB in figures (as of Jan.
+2023):

-- 61 research and services groups
+- 87 research and service groups

 SIB at ELIXIR